Anuvarshini027/Flower-Image-Classification/README.md

 ## Using Anaconda Prompt:

-To run the app in anaconda prompt, go to the location where the App_flower_classification.py file is using the cd command and then run the following line:
+To run the app in anaconda prompt, go to the location where the App_flower_classification.py (or) flower_app.py file is using the cd command and then run the following line:

 ```
 streamlit run App_flower_classification.py